lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ### 5. `OracleReportSanityChecker` contract changes

-To support the new multi-transactional third phase, two oracle sanity checker limits should be reconsidered:
+With the introduction of new modules, the Accounting Oracle third-phase report might not fit into a single transaction.
+In the new version of the Accounting Oracle, the ability to split the report's third phase to multiple transactions will be implemented.
+To support these changes, some of the on-chain sanity checkers in the `OracleReportSanityChecker` contract should be reconsidered.

+Currently, the `churnValidatorsPerDayLimit` parameter is used to validate both newly exited validators `checkExitedValidatorsRatePerDay` and newly deposited validators `_checkAppearedValidatorsChurnLimit`.
+It is proposed to divide this into two distinct parameters, each with more precise values tailored to the respective cases.
+On the second phase of the Accounting Report, the `checkExitedValidatorsRatePerDay` sanity check will use new `exitedValidatorsPerDayChurnLimit`, and the `_checkAppearedValidatorsChurnLimit` check will use the value from the `appearedValidatorsPerDayLimit`.

-- Existing `churnValidatorsPerDayLimit` should be replaced with the new `exitedValidatorsPerDayLimit`.
-It is the maximum possible number of validators that might be reported as `exited` per single day, depends on the Consensus Layer churn limit.
+- New `exitedValidatorsPerDayLimit` parameter is the maximum possible number of validators that might be reported as `exited` per single day, depends on the Consensus Layer churn limit.
-- New `appearedValidatorsPerDayLimit` should be added.
-It is the maximum possible number of validators that might be reported as `appeared` per single day.
+- New `appearedValidatorsPerDayLimit` parameter is the maximum possible number of validators that might be reported as `appeared` per single day.

 All related structures, constants and methods of the `OracleReportSanityChecker` contract should be updated to support these two new limits.

+More details about new sanity checkers can be found in the [Expand the third phase in Oracle specification](https://hackmd.io/HCXVrrZAQNCm_IC0lYvJjw).

 All the code of this contract assumes the Solidity v0.8.9 syntax.